ducalex/retro-go/README.md

 ## Build, flash, and monitor individual apps for faster development:
 1. `rg_tool.py run nofrendo-go --offset=0x100000 --port=COM3`
 * Offset is required only if you use my multi-firmware AND retro-go isn't the first installed application, in which case the offset is shown in the multi-firmware.

+## Capturing crash logs
+When a panic occurs, Retro-Go has the ability to save debugging information to `/sd/crash.log`.
+This provides users with a simple way of recovering a backtrace (and often more) versus having to install drivers and serial console software.
+A weak hook is installed into esp-idf panic's putchar, allowing us to save each chars in RTC RAM.
+Then, after the system resets, we can move that data to the sd card.
+You will find a small esp-idf patch to enable this feature in tools/patches.

 # Porting